hydephp/develop/docs/creating-content/documentation-pages.md

 For example, putting a Markdown file in `_docs/getting-started/`, is equivalent to adding the same front matter seen above.

 >info Note that when the [flattened output paths](#using-flattened-output-paths) setting is enabled (which it is by default), the file will still be compiled to the `_site/docs/` directory like it would be if you didn't use the subdirectories.
+Note that this means that you can't have two documentation pages with the same filename as they overwrite each other.

 ### Hiding items